 Scarpa’s goal with the Gecko was to make a slimmed-down but precise approach shoe that excels on technical terrain.
 Overall, we think they did a pretty good job: The slip-lasted toe box is designed with climbing in mind and boasts a sensitive feel, over-the-toe rubber for jamming in cracks, and an aggressive outsole for smearing and technical edging.
 To balance things out, the heel is board-lasted (read: stiffer) for stability, and a cushioned EVA midsole adds comfort for the trail (as long as your load isn’t too heavy or your approach too long).
 If the La Sportiva TX Guide above caught your eye, the Gecko is well worth a closer look, too.

 The standard Gecko features a suede upper, which offers a long lifespan, custom fit (leather stretches to the shape of your foot over time), and modest water resistance—especially when treated with a leather conditioner.
-It’s worth noting that Scarpa also offers the Gecko LT ($169), which mimics the original design but swaps out the suede upper for a lighter and but still durable ripstop synthetic fabric.
+It’s worth noting that Scarpa also offers the Gecko LT ($169), which mimics the original design but swaps out the suede upper for a lighter but still durable ripstop synthetic fabric.
 The result is a slightly lower-profile feel, which translates to better precision on technical terrain.
-Synthetic uppers have become increasingly durable (the TX Guide and Konseal are prime examples), and they’re often the best option for climbers looking for high performance.
+Synthetic uppers have become increasingly durable (the TX Guide and standard Konseal FL 2 are prime examples), and they’re often the best option for climbers looking for high performance.
 Regardless of which model you choose, both Geckos are stellar approach shoes intended for those who spend a lot of time on technical terrain.

 See the Men's Scarpa Gecko See the Women's Scarpa Gecko

-See the Men's La Sportiva TX4 Mid GTX
+See the Men's Zamberlan Salathe GTX RR

 15. La Sportiva Aequilibrium Speed GTX ($329)